 As consumer habits shift with seasonal changes, pop-up and specialty stores emerge in malls, town centers and other populated areas.
 In the summer, ice cream and beach accessory shops reign, while the fall summons a number of spooky costume and party retailers.
 And, of course, with winter comes holiday-themed pop-ups and kiosks featuring ornaments, wreaths and other jolly decorations.
 In this post you will learn how to drive visibility to seasonal pop-up shops.

 What you will learn in this post: Why optimizing your enterprise’s online presence for Google is necessary for both local search engine optimization and increasing consumer engagement and trust.
-The importance of acquiring more reviews (both first- and third-party) and leveraging them for an increased aggregate star rating.
-The additional features and tools Google
+Why Google aims to be the single source of truth The importance of acquiring more reviews (both first- and third-party) and leveraging them for an

 Managing your online local listings as a multi-location brand is both an art and a science.
 The landscape for how consumers find (and refer) businesses continues to change at a furious pace.
 The good news: There is an ever-growing list of digital resources that can help prospective customers find nearby locations of large organizations, and it extends beyond search engine giants like Google, Yahoo and Bing.
 Here are some tips on how your brand can boost search engine visibility through local listings.